cr0mbly/django-test-model-builder/README.rst

 **Setting defaults**

-The get_default_fields returns a dictionary used to populate any unset model fields when the model is created.
+The :code:`get_default_fields` returns a dictionary used to populate any unset model fields when the model is created.
 These can be values or callables if you need to delay the creation of models until it is needed or want to generate random data for each instance to avoid breaking database constraints.